Automation On-Site Tracking: How to active and use it step by step

 The first step is to add, set and verify the domains you’ll integrate with your Doppler account.
 Click on Automation On-Site Tracking box, or go to your Control Panel, “On-Site Tracking” and check the option “Enable On-Site Tracking”.

-Now enter the domains (you can add up to twenty).
+Now enter the domain you want to be tracking (you can add up to twenty).
 Your Doppler account can track multiples domains but not the other way around: the same domain can’t be registered by multiples users.

-After the registration of your domains, you’ll get the Tracking Codes for each one, and you have to copy them into the HTML code of your Website.
+After the registration, you’ll get a Tracking Code you have to copy into the HTML of each page you want to track.
 There are two ways to do it: paste it into the tag, or introducing it through Google Tag Manager.
 We suggest you to choose the second option: it’s faster, easier and it doesn’t require technical knowledge to accomplish it.

 The Tracking Code would look like to this one: